common-voice/cv-sentence-extractor/README.md

 ## Rules
 Currently it only works for the chinese wiki.
-- extract at most 3 sentences per article
+- randomly extract at most 3 sentences per article
 - skip disambiguation pages
 - skip title
 - skip sentences that...